Ezekiel Elliott: 2017 season

-On October 30, Judge Katherine Polk Failla of the New York Southern District Court, denied Elliott's request for a preliminary injunction, which reinstated the 6-game suspension.
+On October 30, Judge Katherine Polk Failla of the New York Southern District Court, denied Elliott's request for a preliminary injunction, which reinstated the six-game suspension.
 The following day, the NFLPA filed an emergency motion for the injunction.
 On November 3, Elliott was once again granted a stay by the United States Court of Appeals for the Second Circuit, which delayed the suspension.

 On November 9, the suspension was once again reinstated by the United States Court of Appeals for the Second Circuit.
 Three days afterward, Elliott decided to accept the suspension and leave the country to train for a little while.
-On November 15, he officially announced that he withdrew from another appeal attempt.
+On November 15, he officially announced that he had withdrawn from another appeal attempt.
 During his suspension, Elliott had been training and rehabbing his hamstrings in Mexico before his reinstatement.
 Elliott returned in Week 16 during a must-win situation against the Seattle Seahawks, where he rushed for 97 yards on 24 carries.
 The Cowboys lost, 21–12, and were eliminated from playoff contention.
-In the regular season finale against the Philadelphia Eagles, Elliott recorded 27 carries for 103 rushing yards in the 6–0 victory.
+In the regular season finale against the Eagles, Elliott had 27 carries for 103 yards in the 6–0 shutout road victory.

-Elliott finished the 2017 season with 242 carries for 983 yards and seven touchdowns to go along with 26 receptions for 269 yards and two touchdowns in 10 games and starts.
+Elliott finished his second professional season with 242 carries for 983 yards and seven touchdowns to go along with 26 receptions for 269 yards and two touchdowns in 10 games and starts.
 He was ranked 54th by his peers on the NFL Top 100 Players of 2018.